-The virtual metrics are the display of curves resulting from the processing / aggregation of data from a set of data.
-The set of data corresponds to various values of curves on the period covered by the graph.
+"Virtual metrics" means the display of curves resulting from the processing / aggregation of data from a set of data.
+The set of data corresponds to various values of curves in the period covered by the graph.
 The creation of virtual metrics is based on the RPN (Reverse Polish Notation) language.

 - CDEF: this command creates a new set of points starting from one or more series of data.
 The aggregation is performed on each point (data).

 - VDEF: the result of each aggregation is a value and a time component.
 This result can also be used in the miscellaneous graph and printing elements.

 The CDEF type works on a set of points (data table).
 The result of the processing (e.g.: division by 8 to convert bits into bytes) will be a set of points.
 The VDEF type enables us to extract the maximum from a set of points.

 For more information on RPN-type notation, refer to the official RRD documentation.

 Go to the Monitoring > Performances > Virtual Metrics menu